 PAINFUL INNER CONFLICT OF THE TOO GOOD CHILD

-child who's grown up feeling they need to behave perfectly, has
+child who's grown up believing they have to behave perfectly

-painful longing and yearning for that which was never gratified.
+child, Love means painful longing and yearning for that which cannot

-Thus, this same type of emotional experience is exciting in his/her
+be gratified.
+Thus, this same type of emotional experience

-means, lovers who are capable of reciprocating their love
+means, lovers who are capable of reciprocating their care

 and affection, are rejected out of hand.
 It's boring and doesn't